top of page

 Bear in mind that your Conveyancer does NOT visit the property or concern themselves with its physical condition or defects.
 You have a survey for that purpose.

 Your Conveyancer is looking at legal or title issues.
-They will raise enquiries of the seller's solicitor but cannot offer any guarantee that the responses given are correct.
+Things that affect property value and resale.
+They will raise enquiries of the seller's solicitor but cannot offer any guarantee that the responses recrived are correct.
 Your conveyancer can only report to you that which has been stated to them.
-You must check these issues with an expert.
+You must check things with an expert.
 Obtain expert reports or get a builder out.
+Get the gas and electrics checked by a professional and so on.

-Searches and Surveys are NOT the same thing.
 Your conveyancer obtains your searches and sends you a report on what is recorded on local authority registers.
 This is your local search.
-Road adoption is also covered.
+Road adoption is also reported to you.
 Other searches are drainage & water, which cover connection to water mains and sewers, and your environmental search.
-It is important your environmental search does not fail.
+It is important that your environmental search does not fail.
 That could indicate contaminated land.
 Where land is contaminated it is the land owners responsibility to remedy and NOT the party which caused it.
+As a buyer and the new owner you do not want to end up responsible for remediation costs.

 Anything that is not working once you complete falls to you.
 The seller is not obliged to do anything after completion.
 Any defects or legal title issues will be for the buyer to resolve and pay for.